-Cell Phone Voice Messages and Custody Disputes
+Using Cell Phone Voice Messages in Custody Disputes

-Should you keep a record of those angry cell phone voice messages from your ex?
 It’s worth considering if you are fighting for custody.
 For example, a famous actor embroiled in a bitter custody dispute left an angry voicemail berating his daughter and ex.
 It went viral and the actor was temporarily barred from seeing his daughter after the judge in the case listened to it.

 While most voicemails won’t make the news, it does illustrate how advances in technology can introduce evidence into child custody battles.
 In some situations, this evidence can point out character flaws that aren't always obvious to the courts.